AlexBravo/twiddler_layout/README.md

 #### Strings
 If you want a chord to emit a string of symbols, just specify one symbol after the other, such as "The".
 #### Modified Symbols
-Symbols can be modified with \[LSHFT\] (like for capitalizing letters), [LCTRL], [LALT], or \[LGUI\] (which stands for the Windows button, or the Command button on Mac).
-The L prefix just means the left button on your full sized keyboard, there are R versions as well.
+Symbols can be modified with [LSHFT] \(like for capitalizing letters), [LCTRL], [LALT], or [LGUI] \(which stands for the Windows button, or the Command button on Mac).
+The **L** prefix just means the left button on your full sized keyboard, there are **R** versions as well.
 When you want to modify a symbol, you have to let the program know that it's a single symbol, so it has to be enclosed in an additional level of []'s.
 So Control+C would be: [[LCTRL]c].
 #### Escaped characters
 Since [ and ] are used to demarcate non-single-character symbols, and we also sometimes need to specify the symbol '[' and the symbol ']', we will have to "escape" them, so when we want '[' we have to use '\\[', and when we want ']' we have to use '\\]'.
 Note that this escaping only needs to be used in the chord mapping file, when typing on the twiddler, you don't have to worry about escapes.
-Since we have to use \ for escaping, when we want '\', we have to use '\\\\'.
+Since we have to use '\' for escaping, when we want '\', we have to use '\\\\'.
 Single symbol examples:
 * O ORMO    a
 * S ORMO    A
 * O OLOM    \\[
+* O OMOL    \\\\
 * O ROOO    [TAB]
 * S ROOO    [[LSHFT][TAB]]
 * CA OOLO   [[LCTRL][LALT][DEL]]